RobBlackwell/literature-survey-tools/README.md

 Can we use NER to identify placenames and locations and draw a map of the areas which the papers cover?

+Can we extract dates from the text?
+Do we know date of publication?
+Could we draw a time line?

+What do we do about pesky unicode encoding .. the Python stuff seems ugly to keep worrying about UTF-8 and character sets?

 NLTK may not up to the job???
 What other NLP toolkits are out there?
 The ngrams shows up limitations in the sentence tokeniser particularly.

-What do we do about pesky unicode encoding .. the Python stuff seems ugly to keep worrying about UTF-8 and character sets?
+https://github.com/NaturalNode/natural looks nice and easy?
+Should we use more R?

 What can we learn from http://nlp.stanford.edu http://lac.essex.ac.uk https://opennlp.apache.org https://gate.ac.uk